stefanes/PSGraphite/README.md

 Write-Host "Metrics sent to Graphite [$($response.StatusCode) $($response.StatusDescription)]: $($response.Content | ConvertFrom-Json | Select Invalid, Published)"
 ```

-The enpoint URL can also be specified by setting the `GRAPHITE_HOST` environment variable.
+The endpoint URL can also be specified by setting the `GRAPHITE_ENDPOINT` or `GRAPHITE_HOST` environment variables.

 ### Debugging